Munali Secondary School: Modern times

-The head teacher was Esau Nkhoma from (2021-2022) when Titus Hara was transferred there to head the school to date (2025) while Nomtimba Moyo Mulenga is currently the Deputy Head.
+The head teacher was Esau Nkhoma from (2021–2022) when Titus Hara was transferred there to head the school to date (2025) while Nomtimba Moyo Mulenga is currently the Deputy Head.
 The school's pass rate now one of highest in country: 88% in 2006.
 All standard school subjects are taught.

 Munali Secondary School now has three branches: Munali Boys Secondary School, Munali Girls Secondary School and Munali School for the Deaf and Blind.
 The school's slogan is "Only the best is good enough for Munali."
-The school produced the entire 1964 Independence Cabinet of the first Republican President of Zambia, Dr. Kenneth Kaunda, who himself is a former "Munalian".
-The former President Mr. Rupiah Banda is also a former "Munalian".
+The school produced the entire 1964 Independence Cabinet of the first Republican President of Zambia, Kenneth Kaunda, who himself is a former "Munalian".
+The former President Rupiah Banda is also a former "Munalian".
 One unofficial slogan is "Once a Munalian, always a Munalian".

 In 2025, with the roll out of Zambia's Competent Bases Curriculum (CBC), the Form One classes are called M, U, N, A, L, I, S and E while the grades 9's to 12 remain M, U, N, A, L, I, S, E and C. This nomenclature is derived from the name of the school: Munali Secondary School.
 12M was known as the Kim Jong Il Class, named after the first President of the North Korea.
 The class had temporarily received financial support from the North Korean Embassy.
 The University of Zambia receives many students from Munali School.
 The school was a secondary school until 2001 when it became a high school.
 It only recently became a secondary school again after the education system was reorganised by the late President Michael Sata.